 A UNESCO World Heritage Site since 1997, the elegant complex of the Royal Residences of Piemonte invites you to a fascinating journey into the Baroque architecture, the art and the historical gardens of our region.
-Work of the leading architects and artists between the XVII and the XVIII century, this system known as “Crown of Delights” radiates out from Torino to the Langhe and Canavese areas.
+Work of the leading architects and artists between the XVII and the XVIII century, this system known as “Crown of Delights of Savoy” radiates out from Torino to the Langhe and Canavese areas.

-The capital Torino
+The Royal Torino

 Let Torino surprise you with the Palazzo Reale, the Palazzo Chiablese and the Musei Reali (Royal Museums), which preserve Leonardo da Vinci’s self-portrait and a unique group of drawings, along with the Chapel of the Sindone (Holy Shroud), a Baroque masterpiece, Palazzo Madama, Palazzo Carignano, Castello del Valentino and Villa della Regina, on the hills overlooking the city, which hosts one of the oldest urban vineyard in Europe, still producing a Freisa DOC wine.

 In the Canavese area around Ivrea, you can reach the Castello di Agliè, whereas the Castello di Racconigi and its landscape park is a place of great charm in the province of Cuneo.
 Among hills and villages, immersed in the Langhe greenery, do not miss the Castello di Govone and the Tenuta di Pollenzo, home to the University of Gastronomic Sciences and the Wine Bank, and the Castello di Valcasotto.